AnnaKL/Angular-Top-Online-Shop/README.md

 This is my second attempt on this challenge.

-After initial feedback I tried to address all highlited issues on ionic application.
+After initial feedback I tried to address all highlighted issues on ionic application.
 Please see the repository here [Top Online Shop](https://github.com/AnnaKL/Top-Online-Shop).

 However, I also decided to have another go and use pure AngularJS as I felt more comfortable with it.
 Both of these applications contains similar logic, which follows MVC principles and had been refactored to get rid of repetition and make the code more readeable.